tylerc122/SmartSignals/README.md

 - **No failure modes**: The agent never performed worse than baseline controllers in ANY scenario (Equivalent to 2019 Raptors post-season performance)
 - **Consistent behavior**: Performance variance across scenarios was lower than baseline controllers, indicating more predictable behavior

-The absence of failure modes is particularly significant—unlike rule-based controllers that can be "tricked" by unusual traffic patterns, the RL agent's learned policy generalizes robustly across diverse conditions.
+The absence of failure modes is particularly significant, unlike rule-based controllers that can be "tricked" by unusual traffic patterns, the RL agent's learned policy generalizes robustly across diverse conditions.

 #### Computational & Implementation Notes